 If people take personal time, respect that.
 I think now more than ever, we are understanding the value of family and health taking priority over the work, work, work culture.
 However, also be sure to know when it is appropriate to email, phone, or text.
 Cell phones have become part of the workplace culture, but unless it belongs to the company, I try to keep mine primarily for personal use whenever possible.

 Think about as a team the problems you may run into if someone doesn’t respond.
-How will you get a hold of that?
+How will you get a hold of them?
 How long should it take for a response?
-Can you set up away messages on Slack of email when you’ve stepped aside for some time?
+Can you set up away messages on Slack or email when you’ve stepped aside for some time?
 These are all things that your team can discuss and come to common expectations.

 Other great ways to utilize technology would be to share project management systems like Trello or Monday.com.
 These platforms offer a space to visualize shared projects and create deadlines and notes.

 Helpful communication tips:

 Keep running meeting notes in Google Docs or Microsoft Sharepoint